Online

 Curriculum and Specialty tracks

-Additionally, students can choose a specialty track, requiring an additional 9-10 units of coursework over an additional two terms:
+Students can choose one of two optional specialty tracks, each requiring an additional 9 units of coursework over an additional two terms (average completion ~28 months):

 Nursing Education

-Gain the expertise to mentor and train the next generation of nurses, qualify for faculty and clinical educator roles, and contribute to solving the nursing faculty shortage.
+Gain the expertise to train the next generation of nurses, equipping them with the knowledge and skills to promote patient safety, health, and well-being.
+Qualify for faculty and clinical educator roles, and play a vital part in addressing the nationwide nursing faculty shortage.

 Program Learning Outcomes